HamdiTools/GCL_Tool_BIU/README.md

 A) Run the program with the following arguments (use space as delimiter):

 1) data_arr [mandatory] - files array data with all the files in the current folder to make the GCL on.
-2) bootstraps [optional - default:70] - Number of boot straps iterations for calculation.
+2) jackknife [optional - default:70] - Number of jackknives iterations for calculation.
-3) bootstrap_percentage [optional - default:0.8] - Percentage of cells to choose for bootstrapping, a number between 0
+3) jackknife_percentage [optional - default:0.8] - Percentage of cells to choose for jackknife realization, a number between 0 and 1.
-   and 1.
-4) task_option [optional -default:'bootstrap'] - either 'bootstrap' or 'regular_calc' for the requested task.
+4) task_option [optional -default:'jackknife'] - either 'jackknife' or 'regular_calc' for the requested task.
 5) num_division [optional - default:10] - Number of random gene division iterations for each calculation.

 Example set of arguments:

-* old.csv,young.csv 70 0.8 bootstrap 10
+* old.csv,young.csv 70 0.8 jackknife 10
-* old.csv,young.csv 70 0.4 bootstrap 10
+* old.csv,young.csv 70 0.4 jackknife 10
   <br />
   This two examples will yield the following:
   <br />
 ![img_2.png](img_2.png)
 ![img_3.png](img_3.png)
-* for default values - enter 'default' instead of the requested value.<br />An input for example: old.csv,young.csv default 0.8 bootstrap 10
+* for default values - enter 'default' instead of the requested value.<br />An input for example: old.csv,young.csv default 0.8 jackknife 10